 -We know that in horror movies a lot of times the victims do stupid things.
 It’s just a given and is probably pretty accurate when looking at people in society would do under terrifying circumstances.
 But in this series, I grew frustrated in how many times someone would run outside in the middle of the night for some BS reason.
 I don’t think I’ve ever seen such a stupid group of people.

 -Netflix acquired the Slasher series after the first season.
 This season did not air anywhere outside of Netflix.

 When I started Slasher Guilty Party, I was sure it was going to be an eight or nine.
 In fact, I’d say the first two episodes are just that.
 However, as the series progressed, it got a little lost and took way too many trips down dead-end storylines.
 I know this was all sleight of hand for the viewer, but you can only tolerate so much jerking around.
 Eight episodes is too long for a slasher TV show, whether it’s Slasher or Scream.
 I think four might be the sweet spot.

 Slasher wasn’t a waste of time.
 In fact, there is a lot of enjoy.
 Its part slasher, part siege narrative and part murder mystery.
 It’s a fun way to spend a few hours, but could use some editing and scaling back.

-I’d rate Slasher Guilty Party as a six out of ten, and say it’s a worthy watch if you love slashers and are wanting something a little different.
+I’d rate Slasher Guilty Party as a three out of five, and say it’s a worthy watch if you love slashers and are wanting something a little different.
 We don’t get many new slashers nowadays, so we gotta take what we are given.